htyagi/CovidSim/README.md

 2. tests.py: This module contains functions that enable testing and the testing policies that we have implemented.

-3. interventions.py: This module containts functions enabling interventions and the intervention policies that we have implemented.
+3. interventions.py: This module contains functions enabling interventions and the intervention policies that we have implemented.

 **How do we store the state of the city**

-1. CP: This pandas frame maintains the entire state of the city, including health of each agent and its permanent list of contacts.
+1. CP (short for City Population): This pandas dataframe maintains the entire state of the city, including health of each agent and its permanent list of contacts.
 It can be accessed by tests as well as intervention policies.
+A row of CP is an agent and a column is an attribute, e.g., "id".

-2. TestingHistory: This is a numpy array which maintain the test status each agent on each day.
-Agents that test positive are marked +1 and those that test negative are marked -1.
+2. TestingHistory: This is a numpy array which maintain the test status of each agent (row) on each day (column).
+Agents that test positive on a day are marked +1, those that test negative are marked -1, and those that are not tested are marked 0.

 3. InterventionHistory: This is a list which contains all the interventions applied till date.